The Einstein-Maxwell system, Ward identities, and the Vilkovisky construction: Conclusion

 The following new results have been obtained in this article: The Vilkovisky construction was reconsidered and criteria for the applicability of a regularization scheme in this context were found.
 Also, the proper-time representation of the effective action of one-loop quantum gravity was constructed for general gauges, the gauge parameter dependence was investigated, and it was found that the Vilkovisky construction removes from it the finite and logarithmically divergent part but fails to do so from the quadratic and quartic divergences, and these conclusions were extended to the Maxwell-Einstein system.
 Using momentum-space integration in flat space instead it was found that these defects could be remedied for the Maxwell-Einstein system, suggesting that a modified cut-off procedure of the proper-time integrals should be chosen.

 \ \ \

 {\bf Acknowledgements:} I am grateful to Professor Francesco Sannino for organizing a meeting, which triggered this investigation, on the occasion of my retirement, and to Professor Bo-Sture Skagerstam for a very inspiring correspondence.
+Also I wish to thank Professor Sergei D. Odintsov for drawing my attention to \cite{Odintsov} and for sending me clarifying comments, and finally I would like to express my gratitude to two anonymous referees for constructive criticism of the first version of this paper.